Analysis of Finite Element Methods for Vector Laplacians on Surfaces: Preliminary Results

 \subsection{Norm Equivalences}

 In order to conveniently deal with extensions and liftings we will write $v = v^e$ and $v = v^l$ when there is no risk for confusion.
-In this way we may think of functions as being defined both on $\Gamma$ and $\Gammah$ and we can form the sum of function spaces on $\Gamma$ and $\Gammah$, for instance, $L^2(\Gamma) + L^2(\Gammah)$ or $V + V_h$.
-In view of the bounds in Section \ref{sec:Bbounds} and the identities (\ref{eq:tanderext}) and (\ref{eq:tanderlift}) we obtain the following equivalences for $v \in H^1(\Gamma) + H^1(\Gammah)$
+In this way we may think of functions as being defined both on $\Gamma$ and $\Gammah$ and we can form the sum of function spaces on $\Gamma$ and $\Gammah$, for instance, $L^2(\Gamma) + L^2(\Gammah)$ or $H^1_\mathrm{tan}(\Gamma) + V_h$.
+In view of the bounds in Lemma~\ref{lem:Bbounds} and the identities (\ref{eq:tanderext}) and (\ref{eq:tanderlift}) we obtain the following equivalences for scalar valued functions $v \in H^1(\Gamma) + H^1(\Gammah)$

+\paragraph{Norm Equivalences for Vector Valued Functions.} The above equivalences directly translate to the following equivalences for vector valued functions $v\in H^1(\mcK_h^l) + H^1(\mcK_h)$